Informational Autocrats, Diverse Societies: Information Manipulation in Monolithic Societies

-The media are \emph{biased} if they send the good message when the state is bad or send the bad message when the state is good.
-Recall that, when the virtual density is single-peaked, optimal persuasion entails sending the good message when the state is good.
-Therefore, media bias is conveniently summarized in the single-peaked case by the probability $\sigma_0$ of sending the good message when the state is bad.
-As $\sigma_0$ increases, the media become more biased.
-In this section, we characterize how changes in the primitives of the model affect the extent of media bias.
+The autocrat \emph{manipulates information} if he sends the good message when the state is bad or sends the bad message when the state is good.
+By Proposition \ref{proposition:single-peaked}, when the virtual density is single-peaked, the bad message fully reveals the bad state; this entails sending the good message whenever the state is good, i.e., $\sigma^1 = 1$.
+Therefore, in the single-peaked case, the extent of information manipulation is conveniently summarized by the probability $\sigma^0$ of sending the good message when the state is bad.
+We use the following notion of information manipulation in this case: \begin{definition} Consider single-peaked virtual densities $h_1$ and $h_2$ with the corresponding optimal strategies $\sigma_1=(\sigma^0_1,\sigma^1_1)$ and $\sigma_2=(\sigma^0_2,\sigma^1_2)$ for the autocrat.
+The autocrat \emph{manipulates information less} given $h_1$ than given $h_2$ if $\sigma^0_1\leq \sigma^0_2$. \end{definition}